 - International collaborations.
 He was the Monash coordinator of a world-first consortium of European and Australian universities collaborating to teach environmental reporting and promote staff and student mobility.
 The project was called the Global Environmental Journalism Initiative (GEJI) and Monash’s partner universities overseas have been in the UK, Denmark, Finland and Greece.

 - He has run workshops for journalists from nine Asian and Pacific countries on climate change coverage and constraints operating in their own countries.

 - Teaching collaborations.
 He has provided input into English language courses on the development of Australian environmentalism and media and climate change at universities in Denmark and Finland.
 He has also devised and managed online debates between students in Australian and Scandinavia on the subject: media coverage of climate change science.
 More than 200 students participated in these debates over two years.

 - Curriculum Development.
-He has devised and taught a unit called Environmental Journalism at Monash University.
+He has devised and taught a number of units, including one called Environmental Journalism..
 The unit is centred around the reporting of and writing about climate change.
 He also assists students with opportunities for financially-supported student exchanges with partner universities (UK, Denmark, Finland and Greece).